-We wanted to make sure that we embraced the circular economy as much as we could, so used FSC-certified wood in the structure, installed a biomass boiler (ran off the joinery workshop's waste trimmings) to heat the buildings, used salvaged materials wherever possible in the construction, and installed grey water toilets from an underground storage tank.
+We wanted to make sure that we embraced the circular economy as much as we could, so used Forest Stewardship Council-certified wood in the structure, installed a biomass boiler (ran off the joinery workshop's waste trimmings) to heat the buildings, used salvaged materials wherever possible in the construction, and installed grey water toilets from an underground storage tank.
 We also tried to make the energy usage as clean as possible, minimising the need for cooling in summer by installing brise soleil to deflect sunlight in summer, installing solar panels on the roof, for electricity generation and hot water and purchasing hybrid cars to reduce the business's fossil fuel consumption in travel.
 All of this led to achieving a BREEAM 'very good' rating for the head offices.

 Gaining an understanding of anticipated energy consumption of the building and the impact of factors such as building fabric; occupancy; technology choices; and installation and commissioning of building services is essential.
 Identifying the performance gap and correcting and understanding the implementation challenges is crucial.

 Ensure that all potential funding avenues / sources of advice are thoroughly reviewed (Carbon Trust very useful).